day8/re-frame/docs/Interceptors.md

 `:coeffects` will contain the inputs required by the event handler (sitting presumably on the end of the chain).
 So that's data like the `:event` being processed, and the initial state of `db`.
-These are .

 The handler-returned side effects are put into `:effects` including, but not limited to, new values for `db`.